fiduh/azure-blob-azure-ad/README.md

 ### Azure AD (Active Directory)
 Cloud-based Central identity and access management service.

+### Azure AD Tenant
+Each Azure AD tenant is distinct and separate from other Azure AD tenants.

 Create, Roles and Policies to restrict files for Users and Groups - Azure AD

 How does a VM access a file stored in blob storage? - Add Roles to VMs